Clinical-Genomics/development/docs/publish/crontab.md

 ```
 See [Cron][cron] for more explanation on crontab's format.

+## command to execute

+Quite often the command is a bash script that you want to execute, bash scripts goes under
+servers/resources/yourserver/crontabs and needs to be executable.
+Do a `chmod ugo+x yourscript.sh ` and commit it to github to make it executable.

 ## Errors!

 You really want to be notified when your automation goes wrong.
 This line will add an email address to the crontab[^1].